bmlt-enabled/bmlt-workflow/README.md

 Standard wordpress plugin installation procedure.
 Just copy the contents of this repo to your wp-content/plugins folder.

 ## Usage
-See the BMAW Settings in your Wordpress Admin page.
+See the BMLT Workflow Settings in your Wordpress Admin page.
 You'll need to put in a valid BMLT server address and press the Test Server button.
 If you get a tick, then save settings.

 Update the 'From Address' to an address that your mailer is permitted to send from